-In 2023, Edgewater Beach was found to be in attainment of the bathing water recreational criteria for a majority of the season, attaining the geometric mean criterion for 100% of the sampling record and the STV criterion 80% of the time.
-Euclid and Villa Angela Beaches were in attainment of the geometric mean criterion for 100% and 99% of the season, respectively.
-However, Euclid and Villa Angela Beaches were in non-attainment of the STV criterion for 63% and 81% of the season, respectively.
+In 2024, Edgewater Beach was in full attainment of the bathing water recreational criteria for the entire recreational season.
+Euclid Beach was in attainment of the geometric mean criterion for 100% of the season; however, it was in non-attainment of the STV criterion for 90.7% of the season.
+Villa Angela Beach was in attainment of the geometric mean criterion for 84.5% of the season but in non-attainment of the STV criterion for 81.4% of the season.
+Euclid Creek was in 100% exceedance of the recreational water quality criteria in 2024.
+This has been the case for Euclid Creek for 14 of the past 16 years.

-Exceedances of the water quality criteria were often related to the occurrence of wetweather events.
+Exceedances of the water quality criteria in 2024 were often related to the occurrence of wet-weather events.
 Potential point and non-point sources of contamination from CSOs, urban stormwater including sediment, nutrients, pet and wildlife waste, sanitary sewer overflows, common trench sewer inflow and infiltration, and illicit connections can lead to elevated E. coli densities during wet weather.
-A decrease in the exceedance frequency of the STV criterion was observed at Euclid and Villa Angela Beaches in 2023 compared to previous years.
-It is unclear what caused the decrease in E. coli densities, though it is possible that this is related to lower intensity wet-weather events during the field season causing a decrease in runoff and CSO discharge into Lake Erie and Euclid Creek.
+Total rainfall for the entire recreation season in 2024 was the lowest it has been since 2016.
+June, July, August, and October were significantly dryer than the previous several years.
+Even though rainfall was lower in 2024 compared to 2023, an increase in the exceedance frequency of the STV criterion and the Beach Action Value was observed for both Euclid Beach and Villa Angela Beach.

-The Euclid Creek Tunnel system continued to capture CSO overflows in the vicinity of Villa Angela and Euclid Beaches during the recreation season and eliminated 254.43 million gallons of sewage and stormwater from being discharged between May 1 and October 31, 2023.
+The Euclid Creek Tunnel system continued to capture CSO overflows in the vicinity of Villa Angela and Euclid Beaches during the recreation season.
+Approximately 140 million gallons of sewage and stormwater were collected by the Euclid Creek Tunnel system between May 1 and October 31, 2024.
 Water quality may continue to improve at Euclid Creek and Euclid and Villa Angela Beaches because of infrastructure investment and upgrades but will likely continue to be limited by widespread bacteriological contamination in the Euclid Creek watershed upstream of the NEORSD service area.
-During the 2023 recreational season, no HABs at any of the beaches were observed.
+During the 2024 recreational season, no HABs were observed at any of the beaches in this study.